BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeon.md

 **Single Target Priority.**

-Hammer of Wrath (when available) > Judgement > Holy Shock > Consecration > Crusader Strike >  Shield of the Righteous (if inside wings) otherwhise Word of Glory or Light of Dawn.
+Hammer of Wrath (when available) > Judgement (if inside wings) > Holy Shock > Consecration > Crusader Strike >  Shield of the Righteous (if inside wings) otherwhise Word of Glory or Light of Dawn.

 **AoE Damage Priority**

-Consecration (if not active) > Hammer of Wrath (when available) > Judgement > Holy Shock > Crusader Strike > Shield of the Righteous (if inside wings) otherwhise Word of Glory or Light of Dawn.
+Consecration (if not active) > Hammer of Wrath (when available) > Holy Shock > Crusader Strike > Judgement > Shield of the Righteous (if inside wings) otherwise Word of Glory or Light of Dawn

 **Healing Cooldown Priority.**